jferard/MoreBasicFunctions/README.md

 	MsgBox Strings.replace("123123123", "3", "abc")

 # Installation
-Dowload the latest [release](https://github.com/jferard/MoreBasicFunctions/releases) or compile the extension (see Compilation below).
+Download the latest [release](https://github.com/jferard/MoreBasicFunctions/releases) or compile the extension (see Compilation below).

 In LibreOffice: first, save any opened document.
 Then `Tools > Extension Manager...` and choose the MoreBasicFunctions extension.
 Accept the license and close the extension manager.
 Be sure to restart LibreOffice.